reytoms/Portfolio/dataviz3.md

 h.
 I gave a title that clarifies the key result derived from the visual.
 The title reads, "Olympics Tokyo 2020: USA leaps ahead of the medal tally"

+i.
+Noting the medal icon colors are darker especially for the bronze, I bolded the numbers within the icons for clarity.
+I noticed that this left the counts stand out from the rest of the data, so I bolded all the text to make it uniform.
+I decided to do this because I consider all data in the chart of equal value - country names as well as count of each medal type and total.

+j.
+I used a font size of 11 for all the column headers and a font size of 10 for the country names and the medal counts.

 ## __Challenges faced & Future Work__

 a.
 I could not add the flag icons for the country names.
 I trust it would be good to have that included because it could add to the visual intuitiveness and aid those who cannot read the english language.
 I would like to consider this as part of my future work for the visualization.